goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon is happy the polar ice caps are melting so that \"Santa has no home\".", "Brandon advocates against the installation of wheelchair accessibility ramps.", "Brandon licks his fingers after every cheeseball, even when sharing.", ];
+        "Brandon is happy the polar ice caps are melting so that \"Santa has no home\".", "Brandon advocates against the installation of wheelchair accessibility ramps.", "Brandon licks his fingers after every cheeseball, even when sharing.", "Brandon tried to sabatoge the Super Soaker factory.", ];

     function bfactGen() {